 It’s crucial to properly calculate and plan for the costs involved in moving into a new Japanese office because setting up an office might initially be fairly expensive.
 Working with a trustworthy real estate agent is also advised because they can help you navigate the process and make sure you’re receiving a good deal.

-It is also important to understand the type of business that you’re starting to build as this will help you determine the type of office you will be choosing for your business.
-Determining your budget is a crucial step so that you can deduce the amount of work in looking for office spaces in certain locations in Japan as locations play a big role in the rental prices.
+It is also important to understand the type of business that you’re starting to build, as this will help you determine the type of office you will be choosing for your business.
+Determining your budget is a crucial step so that you can deduce the amount of work in looking for office spaces in certain locations in Japan, as locations play a big role in the rental prices.
 Some locations might not be within your budget.
-Additionally, it can help you determine how large the office you need based solely on the budget.
-Considering starting in a SOHO (Small Office/Home Office) for startups can definitely help with lowering the cost as these types of office spaces can be as cheap as a regular apartment.
+Additionally, it can help you determine how large the office you need is based solely on the budget.
+Considering starting in a SOHO (Small Office/Home Office) for startups can definitely help with lowering the cost, as these types of office spaces can be as cheap as a regular apartment.

 - Gift money